capistrano/capistrano/_posts/2013-06-01-release-announcement.markdown

 #### Better *magic* Variable Support

-In Capistrano v2 there were certain bits of magic where if calling a variable and NoMethodError would have been raised (for example the `latest_release_directory` variable).
+In Capistrano v2 there were certain bits of magic where if calling a variable and `NoMethodError` would have been raised (for example the `latest_release_directory` variable).
 This variable never existed on the global namespace, as a fall-back the list of `set()` variables would be consulted.

-This magic lead to times when people were not recognising that magic variables were even being used.
+This magic led to times when people were not recognising that magic variables were even being used.
 The magic variable system of Capistrano v2 did also include a way to `fetch(:some_variable, 'with a default value')` incase the variable might not be set already, but it wasn't widely used, and more often